Buoyancy compensator (diving): Adjustable buoyancy life jacket

 An adjustable buoyancy life jacket (ABLJ) is fitted around the neck and over the chest, secured by straps around the waist and usually between the legs.
 They are sometimes referred to as "horse collars" because of their resemblance, and are historically derived from the inflatable underwater demolition team (UDT) vest or Mae West life jacket issued to World War II flyers and divers.

 They were developed in the 1960s and have been largely superseded by wing and vest type BCs, primarily because the buoyancy is concentrated in front of the diver when full, and behind the neck when partially filled, producing a tendency to shift the diver's centre of buoyancy towards the head with inflation, which adversely affects the diver's trim underwater.
 The ABLJ's location on the diver's chest and round the neck provides the best buoyancy distribution of the buoyancy compensator designs when it comes to floating a distressed, fatigued or unconscious diver face-up on the surface in the event of a problem.
+They do not normally provide good trim while immersed, as the centre of buoyancy of a horizontally trimmed diver will move towards the back of the neck when the bladder is inflated, inducing a head up trim, which can increase adverse impacts on the benthic environment.

 The Dacor Seachute BC4 had unique upper and lower bladders.
-The upper bladder was around the neck and could be inflated by the CO2 cartridge for use as a surface life jacket.
+The upper bladder was around the neck and could be inflated by the Carbon dioxide cartridge for use as a surface life jacket.
 The lower bladder was over the diver's stomach area, and was inflated by LP gas from the regulator, for buoyancy control underwater.
 This arrangement provided better buoyancy distribution for trim control while diving than most other front inflation systems.